import casadi as cs

 S = 100.0Additional constraints

-There might be additional constraints to be added to the problem.
+Additional constraints may need to be added to the problem.
 These may arise from quality requirements or technical constraints of the plant itself.
-For instance, let’s assume our compensation valve does not allow the fraction of \(A\) in the total flow to be above 90% of total feed rate.
-This constraint will be imposed to each action of the system over the process window.
+For instance, let’s assume our compensation valve does not allow the fraction of \(A\) in the total flow to be above 90% of the total feed rate.
+This constraint will be imposed on each action of the system over the process window.

 ndot_A_max = 0.9 * ndot_tAssembly of the integrator

-First we declare the cost function (which is zero initially) and an array for the constraints.
-For each solution variable we also need a lower and upper bound.
+First, we declare the cost function (which is initially zero) and an array for the constraints.
+For each decision variable, we also need lower and upper bounds.
 To close the system, we store the command \(v\) used during each output interval.
-These variables will be fed by the integrator in what follows.
+These variables will be populated in what follows.

 # Cost function: